 Alignment is the process by which time series data points are aggregated temporally to produce regular, periodic outputs.
-If you try to plot a chart with millions of points, the sea of point may obscure important trends.
+If you try to plot a chart with millions of points, the sea of points may obscure important trends.
 By aligning your data before plotting it, you can tell a clearer story and more easily see anomalies.

 kubernetes.network.rx_bytes metric, which measures how many bytes have been transmitted by a Kubernetes container over the network.
 The raw data is so messy that it doesn’t provide much insight.

 kubernetes.network.rx_bytes metric but has a 5-minute rolling average applied.
 By aligning the data, you can see that there are actually two distinct network usage patterns.

 Before discussing alignment and how it works, it’s important to understand how Cloud Observability stores and displays metric data.

 Cloud Observability primarily stores two kinds of metrics data: gauges and deltas.
 Deltas are used to store the positive change in some value over a period of time.
 If you want to count how many requests have been processed by a server, you should use a delta metric.
 Every minute or so, your server would tell Cloud Observability something like: “I received 125 requests from 11:00am to 11:01am.”

 Gauges are used to store instantaneous measurements.
 If you want to report the memory usage of a server, you should use a gauge metric.
 When it comes to memory usage, it makes the most sense to talk about how much memory the server was using at a specific instant.

 The metric kind should help you determine what aligner you should use to temporally aggregate your data.